 A freestanding bath is a classic in country bathrooms, and can feature in a smaller ensuite as well as a larger family space.

-‘With careful planning, even the smallest of bathrooms can play host to a freestanding bath’ says Phil Etherden, managing director at The Albion Bath Company.
+‘With careful planning, even small bathrooms can play host to a freestanding bath’ says Phil Etherden, managing director at The Albion Bath Company (opens in new tab).
 Our compact Tubby Too design is available in three lengths – all comfortably deep – and looks just as elegant positioned against a wall as it does in the middle of the room.
 Combine with one of our overhead shower systems for day-to-day practicality’.

-Showers are often tucked at the back of the bathroom out of the way, but they can still make an impact.
-Placing tiles in an unstructured format is a brilliant way to achieve a softer, more fluid injection of colour – and add modernity to a traditional country bathroom.
+Shower rooms are often tucked at the back of the bathroom out of the way, but they can still make an impact.
+Placing bathroom floor tiles in an unstructured format is a brilliant way to achieve a softer, more fluid injection of color – and add modernity to a country bathroom.

 Here, tiles from Bert & May (opens in new tab) are carried vertically and horizontally, drawing the eye into the room and putting the shower firmly in the spotlight.
 Hexagonal tiles are ideal when connecting two materials.
 Pair pattern with plain to really emphasize shapeliness.